Skip to main content

 properties:

-urls: { type: string, description: Comma-separated URLs. }
+url: { type: string, description: The URL to extract. }

 tool_resources: